KristjanESPERANTO/MMM-pages/README.md

         }
     },
 ```
-note:  you can name the page classname  with any name that makes sense for you.
-Mom, dad, weather, finances, security

 You have to add the class name to the config of the module you want to show on a specific page.
 You can even add more than one class name to show a module instance on multiple pages.